brevzin/cpp_proposals/1185-7_spaceship/spaceship-is-compare.md

         return a == b;
     }

 > because there exists an equality comparison between these [two types][syserr.compare].
-These two types mean rather different things and obviously are not substitutible, but the proposed changed would nevertheless give `decltype(a <=> b)` the type `strong_equality` and that is a very misleading and strongly undesired result.
+These two types mean rather different things and obviously are not substitutable, but the proposed changed would nevertheless give `decltype(a <=> b)` the type `strong_equality` and that is a very misleading and strongly undesired result.

 I have two responses to this argument.

 First, practically speaking there is no difference between using `a <=> b` in this context and getting `strong_equality` and using `compare_3way(a, b)` in this context and getting `strong_equality`.
 The end result is the same - equally misleading, and the added weight on the meaning of `<=>` here is a distinction without a difference.
 In today's world, people will write `<=>` when they need a three-way comparison, find that it doesn't work, and then switch to `compare_3way()` - because `compare_3way()` solves a problem.

 Moreover, even if we maintained that `a <=> b` is ill-formed (as it is today), that wouldn't change the fact that the provided valid implementation of `optional` using `compare_3way()` would give already us `optional(a) <=> optional(b)` as a valid operation whose type is `strong_equality`.
 As argued in the previous section, `optional` needs to implement `<=>`, and it needs to implement it in this way, so this comparison category strengthening already exists as an issue.
-I'm unconvinced that _specifically_ `<=>` yielding a misleading response _specifically_ on the underlying types is a poblem.
+I'm unconvinced that _specifically_ `<=>` yielding a misleading response _specifically_ on the underlying types is a problem.

 Second, the fact that `compare_3way(a, b)` today and `a <=> b` with this proposal yields `strong_equality` is a problem - but it's not `<=>`'s problem, it's `error_code`'s problem.
 The decision to use `==` in this context is arguably a bad design decision.
-With the direction the standard library is going and the new concepts in Ranges in [P0898](https://wg21.link/p0898r3) (both terminology concepts and language `concept`s), we are adding semantic requirements on top of syntactic ones - and the lack of substitutibility between `error_code` and `error_condition` means that we're meeting the syntactic but not the semantic requirements of `EqualityComparableWith`.
+With the direction the standard library is going and the new concepts in Ranges in [P0898](https://wg21.link/p0898r3) (both terminology concepts and language `concept`s), we are adding semantic requirements on top of syntactic ones - and the lack of substitutability between `error_code` and `error_condition` means that we're meeting the syntactic but not the semantic requirements of `EqualityComparableWith`.
 This is bad.

 Jonathan Müller recently wrote an in-depth series of blog posts on the [mathematics behind comparisons][muller.compare] which makes the compelling argument that the existence of `==` should be `strong_equality` only, and the existence of `==` and `<` should be `strong_ordering` only.
 Any other required comparison category should be a named function instead.
 This argument is very much in line with the principles behind Ranges.

 The conclusion of this is that yes, there is a problem.
-But the problem lies with `error_code` and `error_condition` for violating expectations with the decision to improperly use `==` when it doesn't mean equality and substitutibility.
+But the problem lies with `error_code` and `error_condition` for violating expectations with the decision to improperly use `==` when it doesn't mean equality and substitutability.
 Having `<=>` fall back to guessing at the comparison category and yielding `strong_ordering` or `strong_equality` works for types that follow good design guidance in their choice of using operators.

 Note that this problem could easily be fixed by replacing the currently existing `==` and `!=` for these types with a `<=>` returning `weak_equality`.
 This is still a questionable choice, but at least you would observe the correct comparison category without otherwise breaking user code.
 Ideally, `==` and `!=` get replaced with a named function that itself returns `weak_equality`.